yuichi-takeuchi/CMAPAnalysis/README.md

 How to install:
 1. Install Igor Pro 6.1 or later.
-2. Put CMAPAnalysis.ipf or shortcut for it into the Igor Procedures folder in the Igor Pro Folder or <My Documents>\WaveMetrics\Igor Pro 6 User Files\Igor Procedures.
+2. Put CMAPAnalysis.ipf or shortcut for it into the Igor Procedures, which is normally located as My Documents\WaveMetrics\Igor Pro 6 User Files\Igor Procedures.
 3. Restart Igor Pro.

 How to use: